cbonoz/chaindraft/README1.md

 - **Blockchain provides a transparent and immutable ledger** for tracking league activities, transactions, and player statistics.
 - **Smart contracts automate league management** tasks, such as scoring, payouts, and rule enforcement, ensuring fairness and consistency.
-- **Decentralized identity verification** ensures that only verified users can participate, preventing fraud and multi-accounting.
+- **Identity verification** ensures that only verified users can participate, preventing fraud and multi-accounting.

 ### Technologies Used

-- **Web3Auth**: Modal-based authentication.
-Main form of login for app.
+- **Web3Auth**: Secure modal-based wallet authentication used on all pages.
+Used as the primary form of login and access control for the ChainDraft app across Chiliz, Fhenix, and Morph.
 - **Sign Protocol**: Ensures the human verifiable claim that the roster was produced randomly.
 A schema entry and attestation is created for each player draft as proof / evidence of non-tampering between submission and time of contest evaluation.
 - **Chiliz**: A blockchain-based fintech platform that allows fans to buy, trade, and execute voting rights in their favorite sports teams.
 In the context of BlockFantasy, Chiliz can be used for fan engagement and rewards, offering unique experiences and merchandise.
 Earn fan tokens for giving votes.